varlogs/logstasher-cli/README.md

 #### After Filter

-In addition to duration filter, you can pin point a specific timestamp in the logging timeline and fetch all logs including and after that timestamp
+In addition to duration filter, you can pin point a specific timestamp in the logging timeline and fetch all logs including and after that timestamp.

 ``` shell
 $ logstasher-cli -a '2016-11-16T00:40:43.852'